MADE-Apps/MADE.NET/docs/articles/features/web-mvc.md

 You can also pass custom `JsonSerializerOptions` to control serialization behavior.

+## Returning a forbidden ObjectResult

+The `ForbiddenObjectResult` can be used to return a Forbidden (403) response from your API controllers.
+Like `InternalServerErrorObjectResult`, it supports both an error object and a `ModelStateDictionary`.

 ## Controller extensions

 The `MADE.Web.Mvc.Extensions.ControllerBaseExtensions` class provides helper methods for returning common action results from controllers: